-But then, Those Instagram photos began to cross the limits, especially the buttocks.
-Literally, they did not show anything in the photo or in the video except for their butts, besides doing squats in videos on purpose.
+But then, Those Instagram photos crossed the limits, especially the buttocks.
+Literally, they showed nothing in the photo or in the video but their butts, besides doing squats in videos on purpose.

-Looking at all that started to feel disgusting to me.
+Looking at all that felt disgusting to me.
 I did not feel comfortable seeing those photos/videos.

 The obsession I developed began to fade.
 Do I really need to do it that way?
 Short answer, No, Definitely Not.

 Now, I don’t care about training a certain area of my body to achieve the look the media want.
-Instead, I train for myself, and for my own betterment. and you should too.
+Instead, I train for myself, and for my betterment.
+And you should too.

 We all been there, being obsessed with numbers.

 When I first created my Facebook account. and looked at how many friends did people on my list have, I started to develop an obsession over increasing my friends count.
 My goal was 300, my next goal was 500, and then 1000.